HyperKuvid-Labs/t3/README.md

 # GIDEON

-> An advanced LLM aggregator with emotional intelligence and collaborative features - Built for the T3 Chat Cloneathon
+> An advanced LLM aggregator with emotional intelligence and creative features - Built for the T3 Chat Cloneathon

 ## 🏆 Hackathon Submission